6 Major Types of Interpreting

 4. Whisper Interpreting

-Whisper interpreting is similar to simultaneous interpreting but the interpreter does not use a headset or microphone, rather the interpreter sits next to the person (or group of people) who require interpreting and whispers or speaks softly while interpreting in the target language.
-This form of interpreting is much harder on the interpreter’s voice.
+Whisper interpreting works like simultaneous interpreting, but without headsets or microphones.
+Instead, the interpreter sits next to the individual or group needing interpretation and whispers or speaks softly in the target language.
+This method puts extra strain on the interpreter’s voice.

 5. Scheduled Telephone Interpreting (OPI or Over-the-Phone Interpretation)